wbeckman/website/_posts/2023-06-14-nn-from-scratch/2023-06-14-nn-from-scratch.markdown

 There is a lot of derivative notation here, but it really just says that you multiply the "local gradient" by the gradient that flows back to it from further down the graph.

-Here's the magic of it: as long as you can calculate the derivative of a function, you can include it in the computational graph and compute the gradient for inputs to that function.
+Here's the magic of it: **as long as you can calculate the derivative of a function, you can include it in the computational graph and compute the gradient for inputs to that function**.
 Every common neural network operation is differentiable for this reason!
 A simple neural network forward pass might consist of multiplication --> addition --> (differentiable) non-linearity --> multiplication --> addition --> loss function.

 The reason this is called reverse-mode autodiff is because we have to compute a forward pass to cache the "data" values, and then, we start from the end and use the cached forward data values in our derivative calculations while we work backwards.
 There is also a form of autodiff called forward-mode autodiff, but it makes more sense when there are more outputs than inputs, which is usually not the case with neural networks.